MaximeMRF/v7-docs/content/start/introduction.md

 It offers a **practical development model** that focuses on clarity, type safety, and maintainability rather than patterns for their own sake.
 The framework encourages good structure through conventions but never enforces heavy architectural layers.

-Developers familiar with Express or Fastify will recognize AdonisJS as an approachable yet more structured framework.
 The framework includes batteries such as routing, middleware, validation, and ORM out of the box, allowing teams to focus on application logic instead of building common patterns repeatedly.

 AdonisJS APIs are functional and modern.
 You can use class-based components where a structured approach is helpful, such as in controllers, models, and services.

 ## How AdonisJS compares

 **vs. Express/Fastify** — AdonisJS provides structure and conventions that Express lacks, while remaining just as performant.
-You get authentication, validation, and ORM out of the box instead of assembling packages yourself.
+Instead of assembling packages yourself, you get an integrated toolkit out of the box.

 **vs. NestJS** — AdonisJS focuses on practical patterns over enterprise abstractions.
 No decorators everywhere, no dependency injection containers to configure—just straightforward TypeScript code that follows clear conventions.